artist | facilitator | activist

 my values & Work

 As a theatre artist, I participate in the art form in a variety of ways (including as a performer, designer, and dramaturg), but my favorite roles to fill are as a director and a creator of new works, specifically pieces of theatre aimed directly at fostering compassion toward specific (and often historically marginalized) individuals and groups in our society.
-For this reason, some of the work that gets me most excited falls within the realms of applied theatre, theatre for social change/justice, and theatre for civic practice.
+For this reason, some of the work that gets me most excited falls within the realms of applied theatre, theatre for social change/justice, and civic practice.
+I also love to partner with local organizations to further their missions through collaborative artistic projects.
 I have a passion and calling for social change/justice and using the performing arts to achieve it.
 I often enjoy devised and interactive works, too.

 As a facilitator, I have worked with a variety of groups (including former evangelical Christians, high school students of migrant workers, pastors, and undergraduate students), and I prioritize adaptability to the needs and energy in the room.
 I aim to integrate multiple modes of engagement and often bend toward drama-based tactics.